An OSC² Natural Products Industry Collaborative

 Industry Commitment: Address environmental, social, and food injustices through a measurable increase of industry-wide conversations and collaborations at our national Expos and other related events

 New Hires: A significant increase in gender and racial diversity of new hires within the industry and this increase is maintained at a high level over time

 Food Access: A measurable increase in the accessibility of natural products to our diverse consumer marketplace in terms of affordability, distribution and cultural relevance

 Supply Chain: Support and prioritize women and minority-owned and women-and minority led organizations in our supply chains, particularly in developing economies

 How Can I Get Involved?

-Check back after Expo West 2020 for webinars and other tools in the Resources section below to help move your own JEDI efforts forward.
+Check back after Expo West 2020 for webinars and other tools to help move your own JEDI efforts forward.
 We will begin logging industry-wide JEDI commitments at this time as well.
-Also…

 “There are many proof points demonstrating that more diverse teams not only drive better decisions, but more profits, more growth and significantly more innovation revenue.
 A more diverse natural products industry is vital to solving food and agricultural system challenges we all face and work hard to address every day.”